weavluca857/STS/README.md

 This repository contains code and lessons plans for a game and joystick drivers.
 The goal of this project is to teach fundamental programming concepts to a beginner audience using specific functionalities as examples and mini projects for the students.

+### Project Infrastructure

+This project is divided into two pieces: the first is the learning element and the second is the game element.
+All of the learning elements are in the Class_Plans folder.
+The learning tool takes up the rest of the files.

+pong.py is the main program of the learning tool.
 ## Overview of Computing topics

 ### Computer Engineering